 Title Words Get Indexed

 Any word that you include in the title of your work is indexed by the Redbubble search engine.
 If your title is “Cute Bulldog Drinking Coffee”, all four words will be added to the search index.
-Only individual words seem to be indexed not the complete phrase.
-This also means that you don’t need to use those tags in your Tags field.
+I strongly recommend that you include your most important tags in both the Title and Tags fields.
+Repetition helps tags to rank well.

 Titles Can Be Long